hardcamls/zprize/msm-field-multiplication.md

 $$ r′[n-1:0] - R[r′[e-1+n:n]] $$

-(note that we only need to use the lower $n$ bits because we know what the higher bits are by construction).
-Then, when the lookup index is nonzero, we have to invert the MSB of the signed result to get an unsigned reduction
+(Note that we only need to use the lower $n$ bits because we know what the higher bits are by construction) Then, when the lookup index is nonzero, we have to invert the MSB of the signed result to get an unsigned reduction
 $r′′$ to the range $\[0,3p)$.